 All patrons, regardless of age must have a ticket for admittance unless otherwise specified in the event description.
-We strongly recommend that children under the age of 5 not attend shows other than those designated as toddler friendly.
+We strongly recommend children attending events be at least 5 years of age, unless the shows are designated as toddler friendly.
 Some shows contain mature content, language or themes.
 See the individual show pages for the content advisories.
 Please note, in order to assure the best possible experience for all patrons, anyone making a disturbance during a show will be asked to leave – no matter what their age.

 I got my tickets, and my seats aren’t together.
 Why not?

 The Fabulous Fox Theatre seating is numbered with the odd-numbered seats on the left side of the house, and the even-numbered seats on the right side of the house.
 Here is a breakdown of the theatre seat numbers: